Heroku vs AWS: differences & what to choose in 2024?

 Romaric Philogène

-#What is Amazon Web Services (AWS)?
+December 26, 2020 · 11 min read#What is Amazon Web Services (AWS)?

 Amazon Web Services or AWS are cloud services that offer infrastructure as a Service (IaaS).
 Among the many benefits it provides, it includes management and analytics with data.
 AWS has a wide range of cloud services.
 Amazon Simple Storage (S3) and Elastic Compute Cloud (EC2) are two popular and commonly used services.
 Elastic Compute Cloud (EC2) is a web service that controls computing resources in Amazon's computing environment.
 Amazon S3 is object storage that's built to store and retrieve data from the web.
-It offers performance, durability, availability, security, and virtually unlimited scalability with economical costs.
+It offers performance, durability, availability, security, and virtually unlimited scalability at economical costs.

 #What is Heroku?